-Most people diagnosed with MGUS live with the condition without it ever developing into smoldering multiple myeloma or multiple myeloma.
+However, most people diagnosed with MGUS live with the condition without it ever developing into smoldering multiple myeloma or multiple myeloma.
 “My sister has had it for five years or so,” one member shared.
-“They check her labs ever six months — no signs of active myeloma.”
+“They check her labs every six months — no signs of active myeloma.”
 Another wrote, “I have been diagnosed with MGUS since 1996. … I have not been diagnosed with myeloma or any other condition.”

-MGUS can still be scary, even if the likelihood of it progressing to MM is low.
+Living with MGUS can still cause anxiety, even if the risk of progression to multiple myeloma is low.
 “My husband was diagnosed with MGUS three years ago,” a spouse on MyMyelomaTeam shared.
-“So far his labs are good, but it scares me to death.”
+“So far, his labs are good, but it scares me to death.”
 She added, “We see the oncologist every six months, even though they say once a year is enough.
 But I want to keep an eye on things.”

-The small percentage of people with MGUS who do develop multiple myeloma generally do somewhat better than those who didn’t realize they had MGUS before they developed myeloma.
+The small percentage of people with MGUS who develop multiple myeloma generally do somewhat better than those who didn’t realize they had MGUS before they developed myeloma.
 “I had MGUS for 12 years prior to diagnosis with multiple myeloma,” a member shared.
-“I understand the odds are it won’t move on to MM from MGUS, but if you stay in contact with your oncologist you have a better chance of catching it early.”
+“I understand the odds are it won’t move on to MM from MGUS, but if you stay in contact with your oncologist, you have a better chance of catching it early.”

-On MyMyelomaTeam, the social network and online support group for those living with myeloma, members talk about a range of personal experiences and struggles.
-MGUS is one of the most discussed topics.
+By joining MyMyelomaTeam, the social network and online community for those living with myeloma, you gain a support group more than 16,000 members strong.
+Living with MGUS is one of the most-discussed topics.